 If you’ve considered pursuing a career in phlebotomy, ask yourself if you have the skills and traits listed in this article.
 If you can answer “yes” to all of them, phlebotomy may be a perfect job choice for you.

-Having these characteristics will help you succeed as a phlebotomy technician, and will also make your job experience one you actually enjoy.
+Having these characteristics will help you succeed as a phlebotomy technician, and will also make your job experience one you enjoy.
 That combination can lead to a successful and fulfilling career in medicine.

-Your good skills and traits can also make for a more enjoyable experience for the patients you work with.
+Your good skills and traits can also make for a more enjoyable experience for patients.
 That can completely alter someone’s opinion about the healthcare industry in a positive direction.
 So, with these characteristics, you can truly make a difference as a phlebotomist.